New Haven Colony: Harboring the regicide judges

+Three Judges' Cave today bears a historical marker in their name.

 Merger with Connecticut Colony

-New Haven urgently needed a Royal charter, but the colony had made enemies in London by hiding and protecting the regicide judges.
+New Haven urgently needed a royal charter, but the colony had made enemies in London by hiding and protecting the regicide judges.
 An uneasy competition ruled New Haven's relations with the larger and more powerful Connecticut River settlements centered on Hartford.
 New Haven published a complete legal code in 1656, but the law remained very much church-centered.
 A major difference between the New Haven and Connecticut colonies was that the Connecticut Colony permitted other churches to operate on the basis of "sober dissent", while the New Haven Colony only permitted the Puritan church to exist.
 A royal charter was issued to Connecticut in 1662, ending New Haven's period as a separate colony, and its towns were merged into the government of Connecticut Colony in 1664.

-Many factors contributed to the loss of independence for New Haven, including the loss of her strongest governor in Eaton, the economic disasters of losing her only ocean-going ship, the Philadelphia disaster, and the regicide case.

-Newark
+Founding of Newark

-A group of New Haven colonists led by Robert Treat and others moved to establish a new community in New Jersey in 1666, seeking to maintain the Puritan religious exclusivism and theocracy that was lost with the New Haven Colony's merger with the more liberal Connecticut Colony.
+A group of New Haven colonists led by Robert Treat and others moved to establish a new community in New Jersey in 1666, seeking to maintain the Puritan religious exclusivism and theocracy that was lost with the New Haven Colony's merger with Connecticut Colony.
 Treat wanted to name the new community after Milford, Connecticut.
 However Abraham Pierson was to urge that the new community be named "New Ark" or "New Work" which was to evolve into the name Newark, New Jersey.